s0md3v/sd-webui-roop/README.md

 The model was made public for a time by the insightface team for research use.
 They have not published any information on the training method.

 The model produces faces of 128x128 in resolution, which is low.
 You need to upscale them to get a correct result.
-The insightface code is not designed for higher resolutions (see the [Router] class (https://github.com/deepinsight/insightface/blob/fc622003d5410a64c96024563d7a093b2a55487c/python-package/insightface/model_zoo/model_zoo.py#L35)).
+The insightface code is not designed for higher resolutions (see the [Router](https://github.com/deepinsight/insightface/blob/fc622003d5410a64c96024563d7a093b2a55487c/python-package/insightface/model_zoo/model_zoo.py#L35) class).

 #### Why not use simswap ?

 The simswap models are based on older insightface architectures and simswap is not released as a python package.
-Its use would be very complex for a gain that is not certain.
+Its use would be complex for a gain that is not certain.

+If you get it to work, don't hesitate to submit a pull request.